-The Group actively manages operational risk with its comprehensive system of well-established internal controls, authentication structures and operational procedures.
+The Group actively manages operational risk with its well-established internal controls, authentication structures and operational procedures.
 The operational infrastructure is well designed to support the launch of new products in different business areas.
 Rigorous reviews are conducted before the implementation of operational or system infrastructure, to ensure adequate internal controls are in place to mitigate operational risks.

 To ensure an efficient and effective discharge of daily operations, the Group pursues advanced technological solutions alongside robust business logistics and controls to carry out its operational activities and business processes.
-Steps are taken to ensure the accuracy, availability and security of these systems.
 The Group also takes cautious steps to institute adequate checks and balances to ensure its operations are controlled properly.
-Effective internal controls help minimise financial risk and safeguard assets against inappropriate use or loss, including the prevention and detection of fraud.
+Effective internal controls help minimise financial risk and safeguard assets against inappropriate use or loss, including the prevention and detection of fraud and cybersecurity threats.